KERRHAM/project_2/README.md

        Sorting Algorithm which was used for Implementing code inside the shuffleQuestion function.

    * Media

+     * [color-mind](http://colormind.io/) was used for chosing my colour scheme to relate with the football club colours.

-     * All my images were aquired from the website pexels.
+     * All my images were aquired from the website [pexels](https://www.pexels.com/)

      * For finding the best questions for my quiz I did some re-search and found the best 15 from the website [Goal.com](https://www.goal.com/en-gb/news/best-man-utd-quiz-questions-answers-trivia/1zupmdj8ulnm14frxq47ed9ka), All their questions were varied topics that suited what i needed for the quiz.